-Faculty Office Hours:
+Faculty Office Hours

-These are posted on Moodle linked to each faculty name.
+Faculty office hours are posted on Moodle and linked to each faculty name.
 Office hours may vary.
-Students will need to clarify with their assigned instructor regular and optional available times.
+Students will need to clarify with their assigned clinical instructor regular and optional available times.

-Faculty Contact:
+Faculty Contact

 Faculty Email addresses can be found at https://directory.lanecc.edu/ by searching for last name.
-The general format for email is last name, first initial@lanecc.edu for example TavernierJ@lanecc.edu.
+The general format for email is last name, first initial @lanecc.edu for example TavernierJ@lanecc.edu

-Units:
+Units